 There will probably be enough tears and sorrow to go around at a funeral, so why not bring or deliver something more upbeat?
 For the sake of helping everyone heal more quickly from their loss, giving flowers is highly recommended.
 Not only could a beautiful floral arrangement, bouquet or plant help someone feel less alone in their plight, but it can also foster a more positive feel to the overall funeral atmosphere.

 Make the Sombre Space more Fragrant

-In ancient times, funeral flowers were placed around the caskets of the deceased to ward off the smells that emanated from the dead body’s decaying process.
+In ancient times, flowers were placed around the caskets of the deceased to ward off the smells that emanated from the dead body’s decaying process.
 Today, we have better techniques for dealing with a corpse, and thus we do not use flowers for the same reason.
 Still, bringing or delivering something that creates a certain type of aromatherapy is a great way to naturally elevate moods at an otherwise depressing time.

 Symbolize Eternal Life

 When you offer flowers to the deceased you are symbolically saying that the person will live on forever – even if only in your heart.
 Flowers are reminiscent of a person’s inevitable return to their maker.
 While flowers work to tell how much we loved the deceased person and because they symbolize eternal life, they can be planted later in homage to your loved one’s life-cut-short.